Loyola University Chicago

 The Hayes Award winner demonstrates distinction in all areas.

-• Mentoring: Through on-going contact and communication, demonstrates commitment to the informal transmission of knowledge and support to students, which is relevant to work, career, research, and personal or professional development goals.
+- Mentoring: Maintains on-going contact and communication with students, which (a) demonstrates a commitment to the impact of informal transmission of knowledge and support to students, and (b) is relevant to professional work, career, research, or personal goals and development.

 In the Jesuit tradition, the Latin word magis means more, or striving for excellence.
 In April 2021, after an overwhelming demand on the part of students and faculty colleagues to recognize the great teaching of Loyola’s part-time instructors, FCIP gathered a working group of part-time Loyola instructors to create the criteria for such an award.
 The Magis Teaching Award for Part-time Instructors presents an opportunity to elevate and celebrate the impact of Loyola’s part-time instructors’ unique and mission-critical contributions to Loyola students.